 In order to meet the objectives of a strategic partnership, knowledge flows and coordination between the partnering firms may be critical.
 Hence, managers in these firms may need to create inter-organizational linkages to enhance inter-partner coordination, and knowledge flows.
 Greater equity ownership gives a firm the authority to implement more elaborate coordination mechanisms and stronger organizational linkages.
 For instance, a minority equity position, under some legal regimes, suffices to provide a board seat that acts as a limited coordination mechanism between the partner firms.
 Ownership of a significant equity stake, on the other hand, may be necessary for undertaking deeper organizational integration between partners by creating dedicated integration managers or permanent liaison committees.
 An acquisition through complete ownership further extends the ability to create organizational linkages, as full ownership makes it possible (though not necessary) to reconfigure organizational boundaries and units across partners if necessary.
 This factor is also most important when the synergies require significant modification of underlying resources, i.e. in Consolidation and Customization.
 This highlights another increasing benefit from joint operation Vm(AB) that is enabled by increasing levels of equity.

-In sum, increasing levels of equity ownership generate greater benefits from the control of governance costs arising from conflicting incentives and difficulties of coordination (see Chapter 3).
+In sum, increasing levels of equity ownership generate greater benefits from the control of governance costs arising from conflicting incentives and difficulties of coordination (see Section 3).
 Both the level of synergies that can be exploited as well as the portion that one gains of these synergies therefore increase in the level of equity; in the language of the diversification test, Vm(AB) increases more rapidly with the level of equity when the three factors highlighted above are relevant.
 Note that larger equity stakes increase the possibility, but not the necessity, for using more complex and elaborate integration mechanisms (see Figure 4.2).

 Figure 4.2: Possible organizational integration across governance structures